linode/docs/docs/guides/kubernetes/lke-continuous-deployment-part-8/index.md

       kubectl logs -n external-dns -l app.kubernetes.io/name=external-dns

-- It might take a few minutes for ExternalDNS to start, patience!
+- It might take a few minutes for ExternalDNS to start, patience!.
+The default TTL for those is 24 hours.
+You can specify a shorter TTL for the external-dns records by adding the `external-dns.alpha.kubernetes.io/ttl` annotation to your services / ingress.
+For more information, see [Configure DNS record TTL](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/ttl.md).
 - Then try to access `nginx.cloudnative.party` (or whatever domain you picked)